HBOT for Cognitive Performance in NYC

 Nervous System Regulation

 The autonomic nervous system swings between fight or flight and rest and recover.
 People living in NYC tend to live too far on the sympathetic side, which limits prefrontal cortex function and shuts down the kind of clear, calm thinking that good cognitive work requires.
-HBOT may help the body settle into a parasympathetic state more reliably, where deep cognitive recovery actually happens.
+HBOT may help the body settle into parasympathetic state more reliably.

 What Cognition Feels Like When It Is Not Working